-How to rest: The 7 different types of rest
+How to rest: The 7 types of rest

-Did you know that there are seven different types of ‘rest’?
+Did you know that there are seven types of rest?
 And that you may be more in need of one type of rest than the others?

 We’ve all heard "you need to get more rest" from a caring friend or relative.
 Modern life can be very busy and it’s all too easy to stay busy, juggling work and home commitments.
 When things start to get too much, we all need to have our own personal ways of coping and knowing how to rest can be different for every person and situation.

 Ayurveda, India’s traditional science of well-being, recognises that we’re all different, with individual wellbeing needs, due to each of us having a unique set of physical, mental and spiritual characteristics, known as our dosha.
 Once you understand what dosha combination makes up your Ayurveda constitution, you can start keeping them in balance through the right diet, exercise, and lifestyle and maybe even the right cup of Pukka herbal tea.